cotteux/RGproxy/README.md

 - No config
 - Links and games add to the list.
 - Input functionnality for gemini search and form.
-- interlink between Gopher and Gemini
+- Opening gopher link in Gemini and vice versa